VehvilainenPooki/OTProjekti/Payload_adventure_game/Documentation/UserManual.md

 - [SPACE]: Makes the player do a short dash in the current movement direction.
 This has a 30 frame cooldown.
 - \[Mouse_position]: Aiming.
 - [ESC]: Closes the game.
+## WIP
+### Making a level
+Currently the game loads only level_1 zone1 but this `zone1.txt` can be edited to your hearts content.

+The `zone1.txt` file accepts `Player x,y` lines and `Tree x,y type` lines (with types 1 and 2).

+Make sure to get the syntax right or the game might crash...